davidhalter/jedi/README.rst

 Autocompletion in your REPL (IPython, etc.)
 -------------------------------------------

-Starting with IPython `6.0.0` Jedi is a dependency of IPython.
-Autocompletion in IPython is therefore possible without additional configuration.
+Jedi is a dependency of IPython.
+Autocompletion in IPython with Jedi is therefore possible without additional configuration.

-It's possible to have Jedi autocompletion in REPL modes - `example video <https://vimeo.com/122332037>`_.
+Here is an `example video <https://vimeo.com/122332037>`_ how REPL completion can look like.
-This means that in Python you can enable tab completion in a `REPL
+For the ``python`` shell you can enable tab completion in a `REPL
 <https://jedi.readthedocs.org/en/latest/docs/usage.html#tab-completion-in-the-python-shell>`_.